christopheradams/christopheradams.io/_posts/2022-05-20-launch-stage.md

 platforms, featuring work by [Ben Snell] for Art Blocks, [Huang Hai-Hsin] for SOYL, [Rachel Rose] for Outland, and [Whistlegraph] for Feral File.

-I designed the [Launch Stage] program for Taipei Dangdai, a real-time system that interfaces with the blockchain to present the artists' NFTs as they were minted.
-We invited the artists to call in over video chat to address a live audience as their collections were released.
+For the program I designed [Launch Stage], a real-time system that interfaces with the Ethereum blockchain to present NFTs as they are minted.
+We invited the participating artists to call in over video chat with a live audience as their collections were released.

 [Taipei Dangdai]: https://taipeidangdai.com/
 [Launch Stage]: https://nft.taipeidangdai.com/